GithHayden/django-mythware/README.md

 - I received inspiration for this project from my personal interest in food for health.
 [Mark Sisson](https://www.marksdailyapple.com/) a Paleo and Ketogenic expert, has in particular commenced my interest in food for health.
 - For the technical skills used in this project, I harnessed the knowledge gained from the [Code Institute - Diploma in Software Development](https://www.codeinstitute.net/), [Stack Overflow](https://stackoverflow.com/), [W3 Schools](https://www.w3schools.com/), [Bootstrap](http://getbootstrap.com/) and [Bootsnipp](https://bootsnipp.com/).

+The project should include an authentication mechanism, allowing a user to register & login, and there should be a good reason as to why the users wouldhave to register to persist their shopping cart between sessions, otherwise it would be lost.
+The project will need to connect to a database (e.g. sqlite or Postgres) using Djangos ORM.

+Notes
+Front-end: Should contain Javascript to enhance the user experience.
+Implement Jasmine to test Javascript.
+Back-end: should integrate with 3rd party Python/Django packages, such as Django Rest Framework.
+Strive to use the best tool for each purpose and avoid reinventing the wheel.
+The project should include an authentication mechanism, allowing a user to register & login, and there should be a good reason as to why the users wouldhave to register to persist their shopping cart between sessions, otherwise it would be lost.
+The project will need to connect to a database (e.g. sqlite or Postgres) using Djangos ORM.

+Bugs
+Site not responsive - custom css for pricing knocked out Bootstrap responsive - updated custom css to remve body css and add .container .column margin.
+Bootstrap naming conventions - update with custom for this template.
+Updated all on x files via Replace all and updating file names.
+Sign Up - Error = Exception Type: NoReverseMatch at /accounts/register/.
+Exception Value: Reverse for 'index' not found. 'index' is not a valid view function or pattern name.
+Terminal 'run' = ImportError: No module named 'stripe'.
+Solution = sudo pip3 install stripe. raise ImproperlyConfigured("The SECRET_KEY setting must not be empty.")
+Error = django.core.exceptions.ImproperlyConfigured: The SECRET_KEY setting must not be empty = updated settings.py with if os.path.exists('env.py'): import env
+auth pages/accounts not styling as required - bootstrap cdn link was from bootstrap.
+Updated with eneral bootstrap styling link.

+** Include all technoligies and libraries ** sudo pip3 install django-forms-bootstrap sudo pip3 install Pillow sudo pip3 install stripe

+Add Blog

+url(r'^$', get_homepage),